Rinse the quinoa well and cook according to the package instructions. Once cooked, divide the quinoa in to 3 half cups.

-Preheat the oven to 180 degrees C (356 degrees F) and cut the cauliflower in to florets before placing them in a roasting pan.
+Preheat the oven to 180 degrees C (356 degrees F) and cut the cauliflower in to florets before placing them in a roasting tray.
 Drizzle with the olive oil and season well with sea salt.
 Roast in the oven for 15-20 minutes and remove to cool.

 When cooled, chop half the cauliflower in to small chunks and place the other half in a food processor with a half-cup of the cooked quinoa, the full cup of chickpeas and the coriander.
 Add the aquafaba and pulse the processor until the chickpeas are smooth and holding the mixture together.